Banach spaces with small weakly open subsets of the unit ball and massive sets of Daugavet and $\Delta$-points: Notation and preliminary results

 \section{Notation and preliminary results}

 Given a Banach space $X$, $B_X$ (resp. $S_X$) stands for the closed unit ball (resp. the unit sphere) of $X$.
 We denote by $X^*$ the topological dual of $X$.
 By a slice of $B_X$, we mean any non-empty subset of $B_X$ given as the intersection of $B_X$ with an open half-space.
-If $A$ is a subset of a Banach space $X$, we denote by $\conv{A}$ (resp. $\cconv{A}$) the convex hull (resp. the closure of the convex hull) of $A$.
+Every slice $S$ of $B_X$ can be written as $S=S(B_X,f,\delta)$, where $f$ is a norm one functional on $X$, $\delta>0$ and If $A$ is a subset of a Banach space $X$, we denote by $\conv{A}$ (resp. $\cconv{A}$) the convex hull (resp. the closure of the convex hull) of $A$.
 Recall that a subset $A$ in the unit ball of Banach space $X$ is said to be \emph{norming} if $\norm{x^*}=\sup_{x\in A}{\abs{x^*(x)}}$ for every $x^*\in X^*$.
 In particular, if $A$ is a symmetric subset of $B_X$, then this property is equivalent to $A$ satisfying $B_X=\cconv{A}$ (in other words, to every slice of $B_X$ containing an element of $A$).
 We deal with real Banach spaces only.

-Given a compact Hausdorff topological space $\Omega$, $C(\Omega)$ stands for the classical space of scalar-valued continuous functions under the maximum norm, which will be denoted by $\Vert\cdot\Vert_\infty$.
-A well known consequence of Rainwater's theorem \cite[Corollary 3.61]{fab} is that given $f\in C(\Omega)$ and a bounded sequence $(f_n)\subseteq C(\Omega)$, $(f_n(t))\rightarrow f(t)$ for every $t\in K$ implies that $f_n\overset{w}{\rightarrow} f$.
-Let us also recall that the space $C(\Omega)$ has the Daugavet property if, and only if, $\Omega$ is \emph{perfect} (i.e. has no isolated points) \cite[P.78, Example (a)]{wernersurvey01}.
-This property will be essential in our construction, as it allows, together with the usual separation property, to produce nice families of non-empty open subsets with pairwise disjoint closures.
-These arguments are standard, and we will make use of them throughout the text with no further explanation nor any explicit reference.
+Let $\mu$ be the Lebesgue measure on the segment $[0,1]$.
+Recall that two measurable subsets $A$ and $B$ of $[0,1]$ are said to be \emph{essentially disjoint} if $\mu(A\cap B)=0$.
+The space $L_\infty[0,1]$ stands for the classical Banach space of all equivalent classes of $\mu$-essentially bounded functions on $[0,1]$ equipped with the norm given by the essential supremum.
+Recall that the following criteria provides a practical way of testing whether a given sequence in $L_\infty[0,1]$ is weakly-null (see e.g. \cite[Theorem~8.7]{toland20}).

+\begin{thm} A bounded sequence $(u_n)$ in $L_\infty[0,1]$ converges weakly to $0$ if and only we can find, for every $\delta>0$ and $(k_j)$ increasing sequence of natural numbers, some $J\in\N$ such that In particular, every bounded sequence of functions with pairwise essentially disjoint supports in $L_\infty[0,1]$ is weakly-null. \end{thm}